 Jeffrey Long is a faculty senior scientist at Berkeley Lab and a professor of chemistry at UC Berkeley.
 His research focuses on the design and controlled synthesis of novel inorganic materials and molecules toward the fundamental understanding of new physical phenomena, with applications in gas storage, molecular separations, conductivity, catalysis, and magnetism.

-Christina Castanha, a person wearing a light colored hat, green shirt, and brown pants, collecting soil samples outdoors for a deep-soil warming experiment.
-Sun sets on industrial complex orange sky Worms eye view of soil and colorful leaves with a graphic overlay of white icons in a half-moon pattern.
+An illustration of factory smoke stacks emitting clouds of pollution, with three large yellow arrows pointing downward against a blue grid background.
+Aerial photograph of the FLEXLAB complex Christina Castanha, a person wearing a light colored hat, green shirt, and brown pants, collecting soil samples outdoors for a deep-soil warming experiment.
 Kristin Persson, a brown-haired person wearing a black dress, points at her electrolyte genome 3D visualizations.
 Evening traffic in downtown Los Angeles.
 Evening view of the San Francisco Bay Bridge, with downtown San Francisco in the background..